 It was Sorolo who introduced the Cristo Negro de Portobelo to Ismael Rivera.
 This happened at a time when Ismael was so deeply immersed in drugs that his body was quite deteriorated.
 Maelo could barely function without being under the influence of H.

 The Miraculous Cristo Negro de Portobelo

-So the story of how the Cristo Negro (Black Christ) did what 3 years in Federal prison couldn’t do was a story I didn’t want to miss.
+So the story of how the Cristo Negro (Black Christ) did for Maelo what 3 years in Federal prison couldn’t do was a story I didn’t want to miss.